prallis/Recommender-systems-optimization-for-coverage-diversity-and-serendipity/README.md

 The second problem is to maximize the total serendipity of recommended items subject to guaranteeing a given minimum serendipity for each set of items.
 Serendipity can be defined in various ways.
-Here we define it through a combination of item popularity and its dierence from items a user has experienced so far.
+Here we define it through a combination of item popularity and its difference from items a user has experienced so far.
 We show that these problems may be viewed as assignment problems.
 We will perform extensive numerical experiments with real data that verify the findings of our approach.